Another landlord group sues Seattle over eviction moratoriums

 The suit could nevertheless act as a deterrent to other cities considering enacting similar eviction moratoriums, Witter said.

-Witter questioned the suit’s timing, coming just days after the city announced it will channel $12 million towards rental assistance for families affected by the COVID-19 pandemic.
+Witter questioned the suit’s timing, coming just days after the city announced it will channel $12 million toward rental assistance for families affected by the COVID-19 pandemic.
 The state dedicated $100 million in federal funding to rental assistance last month; $41.4 million of that went to King County.

 One goal of the lawsuit, Martin said, was to dislodge more federal, state and local funding for rental assistance.
 If that’s the case, responded Witter, “Why didn’t they file this four months ago, when there was no rental assistance?
 The government is already doing what they want — already compensating them.”

-Gov. Jay Inslee will likely include some rental assistance in his budget proposal in the upcoming legislative session, said spokesperson Tara Lee, and will continue advocating for more short-term rental assistance dollars from the state.
+Gov. Jay Inslee will likely include some rental assistance in his budget proposal in the upcoming legislative session, said spokesperson Tara Lee, and will continue advocating more short-term rental assistance dollars from the state.

 But amid painful budget shortfalls, largely the result of pandemic shutdowns that suppressed tax collection, the state will be hard-pressed to come up with more money for rental assistance.
-“We will … need help from the federal government if an additional COVID relief package ever materializes.”
+“We will … need help from the federal government if an additional COVID relief package ever materializes,” Lee said.

 Landlords, Lee said, “aren’t the only ones clamoring for assistance.”